Rangers vs. Braves Player Props Betting Odds

 Semien Stats

-- Semien has nine doubles, seven home runs, 23 walks and 34 RBI (49 total hits).
-He's also swiped seven bases.
+- Semien has put up 50 hits with nine doubles, seven home runs and 23 walks.
+He has driven in 35 runs with seven stolen bases.

-- Semien has recorded a base hit in six straight games.
-In his last 10 games he is hitting .333 with a double, two home runs, five walks and nine RBI.
+- Semien will look for his eighth straight game with a hit in this contest.
+In his last 10 games he is hitting .333 with a double, two home runs, three walks and eight RBI.

 Semien Recent Games